georgekinnear/rigour-insight-students/README.md

 This project is licensed under the terms of the [MIT license](LICENSE.md).

+Citation for this repository:

+> Kinnear, G. (2021). georgekinnear/rigour-insight-students: Release of data and code used manuscript (Version 1.0).
+Zenodo. http://doi.org/10.5281/zenodo.4893915

 ## Data
 Raw data is stored in these folders:
 * data-study-1